How to Choose Quilt Thread Without Overthinking It

 If a medium neutral looks chalky on your quilt, that’s your cue to go darker.

-The Final Test (Always)
+The Final Audition

 Step back 6–10 feet.